 MS Requirement Options

-Students in the course-only option are required to complete the following:
+Students in courses-only option must complete the following:

-- A brief statement of the knowledge they gained from each of the courses, if/how they have applied this knowledge to their outside work, suggestions for improvements, and a statement of their overall impression of the CS MS program at ODU.
-There is no specific format for the document, but it should look professional.
+- The written component is an exit report (in PDF format) about all the graduate CS courses the student has taken at ODU (include IT courses if in the ICT concentration).
+The report should contain a brief statement of the knowledge the student gained from each of the courses, if/how they have applied this knowledge to their outside work, suggestions for improvements, and a statement of their overall impression of the CS MS program at ODU.
+There is no detailed format for the document, but it should be single-spaced with an 11-point font size.
 The suggested length for the document is 10-15 pages.

 Students in the project option must complete the following: